 You can still apply for housing benefit if you meet one of the following criteria:

-- have three or more children in the household
+- You have three or more children who live with you

 How to make a claim